 (Last updated: Wednesday 20th September)

-The Salmon fishing season is now in Mid season on the mighty Tay in Perthshire, Scotland as we enter mid June and we have been encountering some heavy rain at times at long last resulting in fresh water in the
+The Salmon fishing season is now in Summer on the mighty Tay in Perthshire, Scotland as we enter late July and we have been encountering some heavy rain at times resulting in fresh water in the river.
+The river

-long last rising river levels considerably.
-The weather hopefully will remain reasonable to give a greater chance of producing some sport and some early "Bars of Silver" if you are prepared to brave the
+reasonable summer run is in progress.
+The weather hopefully will remain reasonable to give a greater chance of producing some sport and some summer "Bars of Silver".

 On the nature front the Sand Martins, Swifts and Swallows have are in the skies, Ospreys are being seen, Ducks have their first and second broods of young and Sand Pipers are on the river banks.
 Recent days have seen the first Geese arriving.
 Odd wild flowers are still in bloom, it is truly magical to be salmon fishing in Perthshire on the banks of the silvery Tay where a salmon is now a bonus.

-Currently the river is at better levels after rain recently and setting back with improving conditions (below 2' on the Ballathie gauge) to hopefully encourage more late spring salmon to run.
+Currently the river is at better levels after rain recently and setting back with improving conditions (Just above 1' on the Ballathie gauge) to hopefully encourage more summer salmon to run.

 Tackle recommendations for fishing the Tay throughout the season.

 The Tay is a large river especially when running at a normal level and even in lower levels you are fishing another river within the mighty one so therefore a 15 foot fly rod for a 10 weight line is certainly minimum requirement for much of the season.
 Do not come under gunned.
 In some parts of the river where it is especially wide even longer rods are used.
 It should be noted however that it is better to cast a shorter controlled line than try to cast out with your capabilities and have the lines end up in a mess and decrease your chances.